 Geothermal Heating and Cooling

-GHC systems are the most energy-efficient, environmentally clean, and cost-effective space conditioning systems available, according to the Environmental Protection Agency.1 EPA found that GHC systems can reduce energy consumption—and corresponding emissions—by over 40% compared to air source heat pumps and by over 70% compared to electric resistance heating with standard air-conditioning equipment.
+GHC systems are the most energy-efficient, environmentally clean, and cost-effective space conditioning systems available, according to the Environmental Protection Agency.1 EPA found that GHC systems can reduce energy consumption by over 40% compared to air source heat pumps, and by over 70% compared to electric resistance heating with standard air-conditioning equipment.
 EPA also found that GHC systems are 48% more efficient than the best gas furnaces on a source fuel basis, and over 75% more efficient than oil furnaces.

-To help the State increase its ability to meet its RPS goals, MEA worked with the GHC industry and Maryland’s elected officials to pass HB 1186 on May 22, 2012.
-This bill allowed Maryland to become the first state in the country to make the energy generated by GHC technologies eligible for the Renewable Portfolio Standard (RPS) as a Tier 1 renewable source.
-GHC system owners are also eligible for Renewable Energy Credits (RECs), equivalent to 1 MegaWatt-hour of electricity.
+In 2012, Maryland became the first state in the country to make the energy generated by GHC technologies eligible for the Renewable Portfolio Standard (RPS) as a Tier 1 renewable source (HB 1186).
+GHC system owners are also eligible for Renewable Energy Credits (RECs), equivalent to 1 MegaWatt-hour (MWh) of electricity.

 To qualify for RECs, the GHC technologies must:

 - Meet ENERGY STAR standards (see Geothermal Heat Pumps Key Product Criteria website for more information),